 If you went to an office supply store and bought a box of regular, 8.5 x 11 white printer paper, you probably wouldn’t get sticker shock at the register.

 However, things might start to mount up when you consider all of the other procedures that go into submitting those hundreds of sheets of paper linked to all of the proposals you make each year.

 - Paper cost

 - Copying cost

 So, what’s the solution?
 The answer is an Electronic Signature!

-There are several methods you can use to generate and apply an electronic signature on any digital document.
-You can use simple e-signature pads, qualified digital systems to digitally sign a document.
+You can use several methods to generate and apply an electronic signature on any digital document.
+You can use simple e-signature pads and qualified digital systems to sign a document digitally.

-When you use an electronic signature instead of a traditional one across documents, you can save up to $20 per document using online signatures.
+Using an electronic signature instead of a traditional one across documents can save up to $20 per document using online signatures.
 Therefore, the Return on Investment (ROI) can be significant.

 E-signatures also save time and effort on both ends of the transaction.
 For example, clients may sign off and get their project or contract started sooner, and your sales team won’t waste time on endless follow-up.